lindem/FirstContract/README.md

 code with (for developers) meaningful error messages as conveniently as possible.
 I'm lazy, so the less I have to type to do this, the more likely I will.
-Also, it was meant to be non-invasive -- if I had to directly edit the functions want to monitor, it's already unusable.
+Also, it was meant to be non-invasive -- if I had to directly edit the functions I want to monitor, it's already unusable.

 Suggestions welcome.